 Photo of the Alliant Energy Center Coliseum taken by Beth Skogen at a past Great Midwest Alpaca Festival.

-One weekend, two halter shows!
+One weekend, two halter shows

-The Great Midwest Alpaca Festival
+The Great Midwest Alpaca Festival &

-Wisconsin Alpaca & Fiber Fest
+the Wisconsin Alpaca & Fiber Fest

-Alliance Energy Center, New Holland Pavilion 1
+Alliant Energy Center, New Holland Pavilion 1

 Madison, Wisconsin